Swimming Holes in Arizona

 Frequently Asked Questions

-How many swimming holes are in AZ?
+How many swimming holes are in Arizona?

-Our directory lists 13 natural swimming destinations in AZ, spanning 4 water types: Varies - see belows (3), Creeks (3), Springs (1), Creek/lakes (1).
+Our directory lists 13 natural swimming destinations in Arizona, spanning 4 water types: Varies - see belows (3), Creeks (3), Springs (1), Creek/lakes (1).
 Of these, 8 (62%) are free to access and 5 require an entry fee or parking pass.

-AZ's 13 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+Arizona's 13 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Agua Caliente Spring, Varies - see below, Cave Creek, Clear Creek, Havasu Creek (tributary to Colorado River).

-Which swimming holes in AZ are free?
+Which swimming holes in Arizona are free?

-8 of the 13 swimming holes in AZ (62%) are listed as free to access.
+8 of the 13 swimming holes in Arizona (62%) are listed as free to access.
 The remaining 5 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across AZ's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Arizona's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-11 officially managed sites in AZ typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+11 officially managed sites in Arizona typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in AZ do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Arizona do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 5 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.